-The jewel of Jasper National Forest, Angel Glacier is a remnant of a retreating glacier on Mount Edith Cavell's north face. ("Angel" is a reference to the glacier's white "wings" of ice.)
-Venture to the bottom, and you'll find a small, jade-colored glacial pool called Cavell Pond, where icebergs bob serenely in the water, refusing to reveal the secrets of thousands of years witnessed.
-The hike from the parking lot itself is quite fascinating, as the paved trail takes you through a lunar rocky moraine.
-This is an experience to be treasured: At the rapid pace at which the glaciers are vanishing, there may no longer be an angel to see in the near future.
+The jewel of Jasper National Forest, Angel Glacier is a remnant of a retreating glacier on Mount Edith Cavell's north face.
+(The glacier's name is a reference to its white "wings" of ice.)
+Venture to the bottom and you'll find a small, jade-colored glacial pool called Cavell Pond, where icebergs bob serenely in the water, refusing to reveal the secrets they've witnessed over thousands of years.
+The hike from the parking lot itself is quite fascinating, as the paved trail takes you through a lunar, rocky moraine.
+This is an experience to be treasured: Given the rapid pace at which the world's glaciers are vanishing, there may no longer be an angel to see in the near future.